mushcatshiro/CS-basics/Software Engineering/aws/compute.md

 recreate EC2 instance that marked unhealty and gets termination signal from ELB.

-A launch template is requires for ASG to work with the following informations,

 - AMI + instance type
 - EC2 user data
 - EBS volume